 (c) Belgian legal entities

-Belgian legal entities subject to Belgian legal entities tax (rechtspersonenbelasting/impôts des personnes morales) and which do not qualify as Tax Eligible Investors will generally be subject to the
+The Securities may only be held by Eligible Investors.
+Consequently, the Securities may not be held by Belgian legal entities subject to Belgian legal entities tax (rechtspersonenbelasting/impôts des personnes morales) which do not qualify as Eligible Investors.